edmundedgar/geth-autossh-proxy/README.txt

 # sudo certbot -d mainnet.socialminds.jp
 [repeat for other hosts]

-6) Make a user, we'll call it ethnode.
-# sudo adduser ethnode

-B) The local box, should have SSH > 150GB and HDD > 150GB (this will grow over time)
+B) The local box, should have SSD > 150GB and HDD > 150GB (this will grow over time)

 1) Make a user, also called ethnode.
 # sudo adduser ethnode